Instructor: Antonello Borra

-From Giovanni Pastrone’s masterpiece Cabiria, dating back to 1914, to post-WW II Neorealism and the 1960s Spaghetti Westerns, Italian cinema has been a constant source of inspiration for the greatest filmmakers and contemporary American directors.
-For example, Martin Scorsese and Quentin Tarantino have often acknowledged their own debt to the work of their Italian colleagues.
+With its beginnings already at the end of the 19th century, the history of Italian cinema runs parallel to the history of cinema itself.
+From Giovanni Pastrone’s masterpiece Cabiria, dating back to 1914, to post-WW II Neorealism and late 60’s Spaghetti Western Italian cinema has been a constant source of inspiration for the greatest filmmakers of all times and contemporary American directors like Martin Scorsese and Quentin Tarantino have at different times recognized their own debt to the work of their Italian colleagues.
 In fact, Roberto Rossellini, Vittorio De Sica, Luchino Visconti, Federico Fellini, Michelangelo Antonioni, and Pier Paolo Pasolini are directors whose influence well transcends national boundaries and whose accomplishments are among the most representative of the history of the medium.
-This course will concentrate on some of the most celebrated movies of all times, classics such as Open City and The Bicycle Thief, as well as movies less known to the American public but just as influential such as Francesco Rosi's Salvatore Giuliano.
-Each week will concentrate on a different filmmaker and work on a specific movie by analyzing its historical, cultural, and cinematic peculiarities and its relationship to other films by the same director.
-Students will watch the movies on their own time, while class will be devoted to short lectures and discussions.
-Students will be asked to read critical material relevant to the history of Italian cinema in particular, but at the same time reflect in a more personal way on the narrative structures of the individual films.
+This course will concentrate on some of the most celebrated movies of all times, classics like Open City and The Bicycle Thieves, as well as movies less known to the general American public but just as influential like, for example, Pietro Germi’s Divorzio all’italiana or Mario Monicelli’s I soliti ignoti.
+Following mostly a chronological perspective each week we will concentrate on a different filmmaker and work on a specific movie analyzing its historical, cultural, as well as cinematic peculiarities together with its relationship to other films by the same director.
+Students will be able to watch the movies on their own time and class will be devoted to short lectures, discussions, and students’ presentations.
+Students will be asked to read critical material relevant to the history of Italian cinema and at the same time reflect in a more personal way on the narrative structures of the individual films.

 Requirements Satisfied: Fine Arts and Writing and Information Literacy

 Instructor: John Waldron